 If that client PC offering the Ad-Hoc or Virtual WiFi connection is connected to the physical wired LAN or to a wireless access point of the Hospital or Clinic that hacker now has access to the network and no one is the wiser.

-The Solution: With the correct IDS/IPS system in place as part of your medical wireless network security you have the ability to deny Ad-Hoc networks on your network and also have the privilege of slamming the back door on potential hackers.
+With the correct IDS/IPS system in place as part of your medical wireless network security you have the ability to deny Ad-Hoc networks on your network and also have the privilege of slamming the back door on potential hackers.